Table of Contents

 The average eCommerce conversion rate is notoriously low.
-As of April 2022, it was 1.72% across all industries, however, this does from industry to industry.
+As of April 2023, the average conversion rate across eCommerce sectors is 2% to 4%.
+However, this figure varies across industries.
 For instance, average conversion rates for baby and child products it’s as low as 0.71%, however, for arts and crafts, you can see conversion rates as high as 4.01%!

 Conversion research – This is where you can use analytics tools to see how potential customers are behaving on your eCommerce website.
 Google Analytics, HotJar for heat maps, and visitor recordings will help you pinpoint the areas for improvement.

 Personalization – The future of eCommerce is largely based on personalizing the online experience you deliver.
-Typically, personalized experiences can improve website conversions by 8%, so it’s definitely worthwhile.
+Typically, personalization makes consumers 28% more likely to purchase a product, so it’s worthwhile.

 Good user experience (UX) – Consumer expectations are continually on the rise, and you need to make sure you’re meeting and exceeding those expectations to stay ahead of the game.
 Make it super quick and easy for customers to find all the information they need to make informed buying decisions.